UltraEngine/Documentation/CPP_Entity_MakeStatic.md

 - void **MakeStatic**()

 ## Example ##
 In this example the scene is optimized to make non-moving objects static, resulting in a lower shadow polygon count.
-In large scenes this can make a big improvement in performance.
+In large scenes this can results in a very large reduction of rendered polygons and an increase in performance.

 ![](https://github.com/Leadwerks/Documentation/raw/master/Images/API_Entity_MakeStatic.gif)